flegall/florent-legall-dot-com/src/articles/external-dependencies.md

 Most tools will accept both strategies.
 Some tools officially recommend the first one ([cocoapods](https://guides.cocoapods.org/using/using-cocoapods.html), [godep](https://github.com/tools/godep#how-to-use-godep-with-a-new-project)).
-Recently Yarn proposed a way to get rid of the node_modules directory : https://yarnpkg.com/en/docs/pnp/
+Some tools will only accept the latest one ([maven](https://maven.apache.org/) and all its derived products) Recently Yarn proposed a way to get rid of the node_modules directory : https://yarnpkg.com/en/docs/pnp/

 **Choose the one your team and your tools work best with.**